geordieek/free-oracle-vps/README.md

 It is recommended to use Tailscale to access code-server.
 This is the default behaviour and set with `expose_code_server_tailscale: true` in `ansible/.env.yml`.
 You will then be able to access your code-server at your tailscale hostname eg. `my-server.tail423678ad.ts.net`.

 If you set `expose_code_server_public: true` in `ansible/.env.yml` and configure your DNS records, you can access code-server at `https://code.your-domain.com`.
-In the current config, nginx only serves `code.your-domain.com` when a Cloudflare header is present, and requires a Cloudflare header to access it, so you will need to either setup Cloudflare proxies (free), change it or use Tailscale.
+In the current config, Nginx only serves `code.your-domain.com` when the request comes from Cloudflare IPs (IP allowlist + deny all).
+Direct origin hits return 403, so you must proxy through Cloudflare (or use Tailscale).

 The code-server password is set in `ansible/.env.yml` as `code_server_password`.